 An issue may be rejected by the Monitoring Officer if:

-Members of the public are able to propose an agenda item which may be considered by an Overview & Scrutiny Committee, by completing theand sending it to Darryl White, Senior Specialist Democratic Services by email: email@example.com or post: West Devon Borough Council, Kilworthy Park, Drake Road, Tavistock PL19 0BZ.
+Members of the public are able to propose an agenda item which may be considered by the Overview & Scrutiny Committee, by completing theand sending it to Darryl White, Senior Specialist Democratic Services by email: email@example.com or post: West Devon Borough Council, Kilworthy Park, Drake Road, Tavistock PL19 0BZ.

-Submitted forms will be considered by a Panel comprising of the Head of Paid Service and the Chairman and Vice-Chairman of an Overview & Scrutiny Committee within 7 working days of receipt, to determine whether or not topic will be scheduled on to a future committee agenda.
+Submitted forms will be considered by a Panel comprising of the Head of Paid Service and the Chairman and Vice-Chairman of the Overview & Scrutiny Committee within 7 working days of receipt, to determine whether or not topic will be scheduled on to a future committee agenda.

 In this role, Scrutiny Committees can review the Council's policies to assess whether the intended policy outcomes have been achieved and can also assist the Council during the early development of new policies and the formulation of key plans.
 Very often policy review can lead to recommendations to develop new policy.
 This work can be carried out by a Scrutiny Committee or a Committee may assign this task to a smaller number of Members in the form of a Task and Finish Group.
 Carefully choosing which topics to review can help the Council to focus on the issues that matter to local people most and derive real outcomes for them.